wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## January 2022

-We added the following integration in January 2022:
+We added the following integrations in January 2022:

+* Snowflake

+  You can now monitor use the Snowflake integration to monitor a Snowflake database and the ACCOUNT_USAGE schema.

 * Velero